-8.1 User configuration files
+9.1 User configuration files

-8.1.1 run.json
+9.1.1 run.json

 The run.json file is passed to pipeline.py to instruct the program which Sample, Model(s), and Sim(s) to run.
 All run.json files are stored in the config/user/runs/ directory.
-Since each Sample, Model, and Sim is indexed, their indices are used as the identifying values in run.json.
+Since each Sample, Model(s), and Sim(s) is indexed, their indices are used as the identifying values in run.json.
 Additionally, the file contains break points that enable the user to terminate the pipeline at intermediate processes, flags for user control over which COMSOL files are saved, flags to selectively build a "debug_geom.mph" file of just the nerve or cuff electrode, and flags to recycle previous meshes where appropriate.
-Lastly, the run.json file reports which Model indices were generated successfully in COMSOL and indicates if the user is submitting the NEURON jobs to a SLURM cluster or locally.
+Lastly, the run.json file reports which Model(s) indices were generated successfully in COMSOL and indicates if the user is submitting the NEURON jobs to a SLURM cluster or locally.

-8.1.2 sample.json
+9.1.2 sample.json